builtbywilldev/coldmetal.c/README.md

 ### 🔒 License

-This project is proprietary and not open-source.
+Coldmetal.c™ is proprietary software.

-    The core logic and architecture of coldmetal.c are licensed exclusively to Silent Prototype Labs and BuiltByWill.
+It is not open-source.
+It is not a model.
+It is not a chatbot.
-    Redistribution, modification, or reuse of any part of this system is prohibited without written permission.
+Do not use this code without written permission from BuiltByWill™.

-If you're interested in collaboration, licensing, or research use, contact: builtbywill@proton.me.
+For access inquiries or research partnerships: builtbywill@proton.me

 ---